 - Ensure all employees have easy access to your workplace policies.

-- Regularly audit workplace policies to keep them up to date with relevant laws and other policies and procedures in your company.
+- Regularly audit workplace policies to keep them up to date with relevant laws and other protocol in your company.

-- As part of your onboarding program, ensure all new hires review and acknowledge their awareness and understanding of your workplace policies.
+- As part of your onboarding program, ensure all new hires review their awareness and understanding of your workplace policies.